Tweedmouth

-Tweedmouth is part of the town of Berwick-upon-Tweed in Northumberland, England.
+Tweedmouth is part of the town of Berwick-upon-Tweed, in Northumberland, England.
 It is located on the south bank of the River Tweed and is connected to Berwick town centre, on the north bank, by two road bridges and a railway bridge.
 Tweedmouth has historically always been part of England, in contrast to the walled town of Berwick which came under Scottish control for several periods in the Middle Ages.
 The local nickname for people from Tweedmouth is "Twempies".
-In 1951 the parish had a population of 6410.

 Governance

 Tweedmouth is part of Berwick-upon-Tweed Town Council, which also includes neighbouring Spittal.
 It is in the parliamentary constituency of North Northumberland.
 The unitary authority for the area is Northumberland County Council.
 It was historically part of Islandshire, which was an exclave of County Durham, before becoming a hundred of Northumberland in 1844.
-On 1 April 1974 the parish was abolished and became part of Berwick upon Tweed unparished area.
+In 1951 the parish had a population of 6,410.
+On 1 April 1974, the parish was abolished and became part of Berwick upon Tweed unparished area which became parished in 2008.